0sparsh2/0sparsh2/README.md

 Here are some ideas to get you started:

 - 🇼 Incoming Data Science Master's student at [University of Washington](https://www.washington.edu/)
-- 🔭 I’m currently working Generative AI.
+- 🔭 I’m currently working on Generative AI.
 - 🌱 I’m currently learning about LLMs.
 - 👯 I’m looking for Internships in Fall 2024 and research collaborations in Stable DIffusion.
 - 💬 Ask me about anything, ready to help my best.